halilintar8/build-engine-test/README.md

 # Build Engine
-This image is intented to automate the build process that require npm, bower, gulp and python.
+This image is intented to automate the build process that require npm, bower, gulp and pythonb.

 The image includes the following software